Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 ![08.png](/file/posts/4ba0a17a/08.png)

-Set `Authorization Flow` and `Privileged Gateway Intents`, refer to the following figure:
+Set `Authorization Flow` and `Privileged Gateway Intents`, refer to the following picture:

 ![09.png](/file/posts/4ba0a17a/09.png)